-Credits - 5 Meets requirements: Humanities
+Credits - 5 Prerequisite: None

 Students will study world cultures and ethnic groups which have deeply affected American thinking and creativity.
 They will explore the philosophy, literature, art, music, and comparative religions of Europe, Africa, Latin America, and Asia.
 Excellent for college preparation this year-long class encourages student created projects and attendance at cultural events.